PandaFoss/Awesome-Arch/readme.md

 - [PuppyRus-A](https://sourceforge.net/projects/puppyrusa/) - Lightweight, portable and flexible Linux based on Arch, Puppy, Porteus.
 - [TeLiSc OS](https://sourceforge.net/projects/telisc-os/) - A simple GNU/Linux distribution based on Arch Linux which provides you a stable Arch Linux with i3 window manager.
 - [Qubes OS (Archlinux Template)](https://www.qubes-os.org/doc/building-archlinux-template/) - A security-focused desktop operating system that aims to provide security through isolation (Unofficial Archlinux Template).
+- [XeroLinux](https://xerolinux.xyz/) - A well-maintained hobbyist Arch based distro, built using ArcoLinux's ALCI scripts that is meant to provide you with a stable base, making it simpler to install ArchLinux (using Calamares) with a well optimized & customized KDE Plasma.

 ### Specific purpose